Landstanda/Agents/README.md

 ## Architecture

 The system consists of core components that work together to process and execute user requests.
-A Ticket is created upon a request via Slack message and passed along the chain of components until the request is fulfilled.
-Here is the flow a successful request:
+Here is the enhanced flow of a successful request:

 ```
                                     +----------------+